leo-lobster/php-timetrack/README.md

 # ⏱ Measure PHP ExecutionTime
-Simple tool for measuring PHP execution time.
+Simple tool for measuring PHP execution time

 ## Features
 - Super easy to use